harveytriana/TspApproach/README.md

 I was curious to write and run into a specific problem in all three languages.
 I wrote an approach to the classic [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem), without taking code from others.
 My algorithm is simple, measuring all the permutations to arrive at an exact answer.
 Of course, due to the exponential nature of the problem, this is not the best solution.
 However, the goal is not to write a solution to the problem (which in fact does not exist), but to measure the performance of three languages.
 The code I wrote is very effective, it processes an average of 25 million calculations per second.

->It is worth clarifying that for a large number of nodes, perhaps more than 20, specialized algorithms have to be applied, for example, [Google-COR-Tools](https://developers.google.com/optimization/routing/tsp) or [Concorde TSP Solver](https://www.math.uwaterloo.ca/tsp/concorde.html) are suitable.
+> It is worth clarifying that for a large number of nodes, perhaps more than 20, specialized algorithms have to be applied, for example, [Google-COR-Tools](https://developers.google.com/optimization/routing/tsp) or [Concorde TSP Solver](https://www.math.uwaterloo.ca/tsp/concorde.html) are suitable.
 The purpose of this post is not to resolve the TSP issue, per se, is just code.

+In a recent collaboration we wrote equivalents for C++, Fortran, Dart, and Python.
+C++ now tops the list of the language that solved the problem in less time, just 2 seconds ahead of Rust.
+Regarding Fortran, it is still an experiment, compiled with *gfortran (MinGW.org GCC-6.3.0-1)*, it is possible that there is a better compiler option.

 ## Results